coderharshith/Java/README.md

  ## Topic 3:- Conditional Statements
    ***
-    The four conditional statements in Java are: if, if-else, else-if ladder, and switch.
-The 'if-else' statement executes different code based on whether the condition is true or false.
-The 'switch' statement evaluates an expression and executes the code corresponding to the matching case
+    *The four conditional statements in Java are: if, if-else, else-if ladder, and switch.
+The 'if-else' *statement executes different code based on whether the condition is true or false.
+The 'switch' statement *evaluates an expression and executes the code corresponding to the matching case
   ### if, if-else, else-if ladder

-   > if statement
-        if (10 == 10) {
+        if (10 >= 10) {
             System.out.println("matching");
         }

-   > if-else
-        if (10 == 8) {
+        if (10%2 == 0) {
-            System.out.println("matching");
+            System.out.println("even");
         }
         else{
-             System.out.println("not matching");
+             System.out.println("odd");
         }

-   > else-if ladder
      int cgpa = 8;
         if (cgpa >= 8 || cgpa <= 10) {
             System.out.println("Excellent");